How to Use Smoke Bombs in Music Videos: A Director's Guide

 Ground Smoke

-Lay smoke grenades on the ground pointed horizontally.
+Lay smoke grenades on the ground pointed horizontally on a non-flammable surface.
 The smoke stays low and creeps across the floor, creating a fog-machine effect without the machine.

 Production Planning

-- Wind check every take - wind direction changes everything
+- Wind check every take โ outdoors, wind direction changes everything.
+Re-block if it shifts.

 Shoot smoke scenes at the end of your production day.
-Wind, lighting, and performer energy all affect results - saving smoke shots for last means you've worked out every other variable.
-You'll also have time to review earlier footage and adjust your color palette on the fly.
+Wind, lighting, and performer energy all affect results โ saving smoke for last means you've worked out every other variable, and you can review earlier footage to adjust the color palette on the fly.

-Every product is 100% guaranteed.
-If a grenade is faulty, we'll make it right.
+Every product carries a 100% Product Guarantee.
+If a grenade is faulty or underperforms, we'll make it right with store credit or a refund.
 Order with confidence for your next shoot.

 Frequently Asked Questions

-For music video production, the WP40 Wire Pull is the workhorse choice, delivering a full 90-second burn that gives directors and DPs enough time to capture multiple angles in a single take.
+For music video production, the WP40 is the workhorse choice, delivering a full 90-second burn that gives directors and DPs enough time to capture multiple angles in a single take.
 For dramatic transitions or entrance moments, the Twin Vent II produces an immediate, wide plume thanks to its dual-vent design, making it ideal for high-impact cutaway shots.
-Layering two or three colors (Red, Purple, and Blue together read especially well on camera) adds visual depth that single-color setups cannot match.
-Always assign a dedicated safety coordinator on set: anyone activating a grenade must wear gloves and eye protection, all bystanders need to maintain a 2-meter distance after ignition, and the activation surface must be clear of dry grass or any flammable materials.
-Activate the grenade using the wire pull (side) or top pull in one smooth motion.
-With proper planning and the right formats, smoke grenades transform ordinary performance footage into visually arresting, professional-grade content.
+Layering two or three colors (red, purple, and blue read especially well together on camera) adds visual depth that single-color setups cannot match.
+To activate a wire-pull can, pull the ring firmly to the side โ never straight up โ in one decisive motion; the TP40's top cap pulls straight up instead.
+Always assign a dedicated safety coordinator: gloves and eye protection for whoever pulls, a 2-meter distance for everyone else after ignition, and an activation area clear of dry grass or anything flammable.

-How many smoke bombs for a music video?
+How many smoke bombs do I need for a music video?

 What frame rate should I shoot music video smoke bomb footage at?

-Shooting at 60fps or higher is the standard recommendation for any footage that will include smoke grenade effects.
-When that footage is conformed to a 24fps timeline in post, the resulting slow motion gives smoke clouds a dense, fluid, almost liquid quality that reads as cinematic rather than chaotic.
-At 120fps, the expansion of a Twin Vent II plume becomes genuinely sculptural, revealing the layered turbulence within the cloud that is invisible at normal speed.
-The WP40's 90-second burn gives you sustained smoke volume throughout a high-frame-rate take without the cloud dissipating mid-shot.
-For handheld or drone work, higher frame rates also reduce motion blur artifacts in the smoke itself, giving colorists and editors cleaner footage to work with.
-If your camera supports variable frame rates, lock in 120fps for hero smoke shots and drop to 60fps for wider establishing angles where the full environment needs to be visible without excessive slow-motion stretch.
+Shoot at 60fps or higher for any footage that includes smoke effects.
+Conformed to a 24fps timeline in post, the slow motion gives smoke clouds a dense, fluid, almost liquid quality that reads as cinematic rather than chaotic.
+At 120fps, the expansion of a Twin Vent II plume becomes genuinely sculptural, revealing the layered turbulence inside the cloud that's invisible at normal speed.
+The WP40's 90-second burn keeps smoke volume sustained through a high-frame-rate take without dissipating mid-shot.
+Higher frame rates also reduce motion blur in the smoke itself, giving colorists cleaner footage.
+If your camera supports variable frame rates, lock in 120fps for hero smoke shots and drop to 60fps for wider establishing angles where the full environment needs to play without excessive slow-motion stretch.

 Which smoke grenade lasts long enough for music video takes?

-The WP40 Wire Pull and TP40 Top Pull are both the production standard for music video work, with the WP40 delivering a full 90-second burn and the TP40 a 60-second burn.
-That 90-second window is long enough for a director to call action, allow the smoke to build to full density, capture the hero performance moment, and still have time for a camera reframe or dolly push before the cloud dissipates.
-The Twin Vent II delivers a dense ~25-second burst while its dual-vent design produces a wider, more cinematic plume from the first second of activation, making it the preferred choice for wide-angle establishing shots.
-The TP40's top-cap activation mechanism is particularly useful on set because it removes the ring-pull motion from the frame entirely, keeping the ignition gesture invisible to the camera.
-All three formats are available in 9 colors, giving directors full creative control over palette without sacrificing burn time.
+The WP40 (90-second burn) and TP40 (60-second burn) are the production standards.
+That 90-second window is long enough to call action, let the smoke build to full density, capture the hero performance moment, and still get a reframe or dolly push before the cloud dissipates.
+The Twin Vent II trades duration for impact: a dense ~25-second burst from both ends at once, producing a wider, more cinematic plume from the first second โ the pick for wide-angle establishing shots.
+The TP40's top-cap activation is also useful on set because it removes the ring-pull motion from the frame entirely, keeping the ignition gesture invisible to camera.
+All formats come in 9 colors, so palette never costs you burn time.
+See the size chart for full specs.

 Can smoke bombs be used on a music video set with live performers?

-Enola Gaye smoke grenades are widely used on professional video sets with live performers, and with correct safety protocols in place, the shoot environment is well-controlled.
-The key safety rules from Enola Gaye's official documentation are non-negotiable: the person activating the grenade must wear gloves and eye protection, because sparks are produced for 1 to 2 seconds at the moment of activation.
-Heat concentrates within 1 to 2 centimeters of the smoke vents, so performers must never place a hand or face near the outlet.
-Bystanders, including crew, must maintain a 2-meter safety distance immediately after ignition.
-The casing heats significantly during the burn, so the unit should not be held for the full duration.
-Staining risk exists only within approximately 30cm of the vent, meaning performers positioned at normal shooting distances face minimal risk to clothing or skin.
-Designate a qualified safety coordinator for every smoke grenade used on set, and never use grenades near dry grass, wooden surfaces, or any flammable materials.
-Properly managed, these grenades are a proven production tool.
+Yes โ Enola Gaye smoke grenades are widely used on professional video sets with live performers, and with correct protocols the environment is well-controlled.
+The non-negotiables: the person activating the grenade wears gloves and eye protection, because sparks are produced for 1โ2 seconds at the moment of ignition.
+Heat concentrates within 1โ2 centimeters of the smoke vents, so performers must never place a hand or face near the outlet.
+Bystanders, including crew, keep a 2-meter distance immediately after ignition.
+The casing heats during the burn, so handheld shots should grip the base and not hold the can for the full duration.
+Staining risk exists only within about 30cm of the vent, so performers at normal shooting distances face minimal risk to clothing or skin.
+Designate a qualified safety coordinator for every grenade used on set, keep the area clear of anything flammable, and review the Safety & Legal guide before the shoot day.

 Part of our Use Cases Hub